SynapseProject/synapse.docs/docs/handlers/ad/api.md

 * On Delete, no object will be returned (kinda obvious)
 * The "Statuses > Action" field would reflect either "AddAccessRule", "RemoveAccessRule or "SetAccessRule", depending on which was called.
 Valid values for permitted "rights" can be found [here](handler.md#activedirectoryrights-enumeration).

-**NOTE** : For this example, the query flag "returnaccessrules=true" was included to show the access rules being returned.

 ---
 ### AddAccessRule/RemoveAccessRule/SetAccessRule to User